MattHodge/matthodge.github.io/_posts/2018-01-28-tackling-a-fear-of-public-speaking.md

 # Practice

 I think practice is the most important thing you can do before a presentation.
-Knowing a presentation of by heart really makes a difference when the nerves kick in.
+Knowing a presentation off by heart really makes a difference when the nerves kick in.
 Being able to sort of "switch your brain off" and just let the words flow out of you like some sort of presentation robot (without the monotone voice) is the level of practice you want to get to.

 I find I am most nervous at the very start of a talk, but trying to get in the zone and falling back onto my practice and repetitions really helps me get through.